edwardhdlu/q-trader/README.md

 2. buy
 3. sell

-# Action
-there are 3 possible actions that the agent can take, hold, buy, sell

-# State
-State : Current situation returned by the environment.

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

 # Policy
 The strategy that the agent employs to determine next action based on the current state(we r nit using it)